mklai10/BlackJack/README.md

 - As a user, I want to be able to track my currency and see how much I have left
 - As a user, I want to be able to save my currency
 - As a user, I want to be able to load my currency from file

+## Phase 4: Task 2

+Made the Card constructor in the Card class more robust as well as made the drawFromDeck method in the Deck class more robust.